criblio/appscope/website/src/pages/docs/cribl-integration.md

 ## Integrating with Cribl Stream

-To define a TLS-encrypted connection to Cribl Stream Cloud, just set the `SCOPE_CRIBL_CLOUD` environment variable, specifying a transport type, a host name or IPv4 address, and a port number.
+To define a TLS-encrypted connection to Cribl Stream on Cribl.Cloud, just set the `SCOPE_CRIBL_CLOUD` environment variable, specifying a transport type, a host name or IPv4 address, and a port number.

 For example:

 ```
 SCOPE_CRIBL_CLOUD=tcp://in.logstream.<cloud_instance>.cribl.cloud:10090
 ```

-By default, Cribl Stream Cloud instances have port `10090` configured to use [TLS](/docs/tls) over TCP, and a built-in AppScope Source to receive data from AppScope.
+By default, Cribl.Cloud-managed instances of Cribl Stream have port `10090` configured to use [TLS](/docs/tls) over TCP, and a built-in AppScope Source to receive data from AppScope.
 You can change the [AppScope Source configuration](https://docs.cribl.io/docs/sources-appscope), or create additional AppScope Sources, as needed.

 This is the easiest way to integrate AppScope with Cribl Stream.
-It is also possible to connect to Cribl Stream Cloud [unencrypted](#cloud-unencrypted); or, to Cribl Stream [on-prem](#on-prem), encrypted or not.
+It is also possible to connect to Cribl Stream on Cribl.Cloud [unencrypted](#cloud-unencrypted); or, to Cribl Stream [on-prem](#on-prem), encrypted or not.

 ### Parameter Overrides